tact-lang/pitaya/docs/SPECIFICATION.md

 The event system uses append-only file storage (`events.jsonl`) with monotonic byte offsets for position tracking.
 Each event is written synchronously with its offset, preventing data loss and enabling reliable event replay.
 Components can request events from a specific offset for recovery after disconnection.

+**Offset Semantics**

+- Offsets are byte positions (not line counts).
+Readers MUST open in binary mode and advance offsets by the exact number of bytes consumed.
+- Readers MUST align to newline boundaries: if an offset lands mid-line, scan forward to the next `\n` before parsing.
+- Readers MUST tolerate a truncated final line (e.g., during a crash) by skipping it until a terminating newline appears.
+- Writers SHOULD emit UTF-8 JSON per line and flush synchronously to maintain monotonicity.

 Components follow a strict communication pattern: downward direct calls (Orchestration → Runner) are allowed for control flow, while upward communication (Runner → Orchestration, any → TUI) happens primarily through events, with periodic state polling for reconciliation.
 The `subscribe()` function sets up file watching on `events.jsonl`, enabling capabilities like multiple processes monitoring the same run by tailing the event file or replaying events for debugging.

 ## 2.3 Data Flow